Swan Racing: Car No. 30 history

-The No. 30 team made its debut in the 2011 Crown Royal 400 at Richmond International Raceway with David Stremme as the driver, qualifying 16th in their first attempt at competition.
-Steve Lane was the crew chief.
+The No. 30 team made its debut in the 2011 Crown Royal 400 at Richmond with David Stremme as the driver, qualifying 16th in their first attempt at competition.
+Steven Lane was the crew chief.
 Throughout the season, the team attempted 18 races, but failed to qualify for five, including the 2011 Brickyard 400.
 Inception Motorsports finished 43rd in the 2011 Sprint Cup Series team owners' standings.

 For the 2012 Sprint Cup Series season, the team ran the full 36 race schedule with Stremme driving in all races except the two road course races, where Brian Simo and Patrick Long drove respectively.
 They made the field on qualifying speeds for the 2012 Daytona 500, taking the third of three guaranteed starting positions for teams not in the top 35 in owner points.
-The team later acquired the 2011 owners' points from the defunct TRG Motorsports No. 71 team, which had finished 36th in the owner standings and shut down at the end of 2012.
-The team qualified for each of the first six races of the season, with a best finish of 28th at Las Vegas Motor Speedway, before failing to qualify for the season's seventh race at Texas Motor Speedway.
+The team later acquired the 2011 owners' points from the defunct The Racer's Group No. 71 team, which had finished 36th in the owner standings and shut down at the end of 2012.
+The team qualified for each of the first six races of the season, with a best finish of 28th at Las Vegas, before failing to qualify for the season's seventh race at Texas.
 Having failed to reach the top 35 in owners points, the team began to start and park due to a lack of sponsorship, eventually parking in 20 out of 28 races.
 The team did finish six races and its best 2012 finish was 24th at Indianapolis.